wsydney76/craft-contentoverview/README.md

 ## Disclaimer

-* This plugin is developed as a side/training project for internal use only.
+* This plugin was initially developed as a side/training project for internal use only.
+* Added a bunch of customization options when evaluating it in a real-life project.
 * It works for us, but may not work everywhere.
 * There may be (well, is) an unlimited amount of
     * bugs